loreanvictor/tmplr/README.md

 ## Execution Safety

-Running scripts from unverified sources (such as an arbitrary public repository) on your machine is dangerous. `tmplr` limits its recipes so that they can't harm the host they are running on, while remaining powerful enough for any scaffolding task.
+You should not run arbitrary scripts from untrusted sources on your machine. `tmplr` recipes are limited so that they can't harm your machine, while remaining powerful enough for any scaffolding task.

 - The scope of recipes is limited to the working directory:
   - Recipes can read, write, and remove files in their scope.